shundhammer/qdirstat/doc/DevHistory.md

 - 2020-06-14

-  - Now displaying the allocated size for very small files (8 kB (2 clusters) or less) in a much more subdued way so it's still there, but less distracting.
+  - Now displaying the allocated size for very small files (8 kiB (2 clusters) or less) in a much more subdued way so it's still there, but less distracting.

   - If a file is wasting very much space (i.e. if it uses 33% or less of its allocated disk space), now displaying the allocated size in bold in the "Details" panel to draw more attention to the fact.
 This affects pretty much all tiny files with 1360 bytes or less since the cluster size of most (all?)
-Linux filesystem is so large (4 kB for ext4, XFS, Btrfs).
+Linux filesystem is so large (4 kiB for ext4, XFS, Btrfs).

   Screenshot for both changes at [GitHub Issue #134](https://github.com/shundhammer/qdirstat/issues/134).

 - 2020-06-13